Updated September 18, 2019

 - Dia de los Muertos celebrations will be held in Frontierland.
 They’re so colorful and fun.

 - Disney’s Happiest Haunts Tours became available in 2016, in addition to your theme park ticket.
-The tour focused primarily on the Haunted Mansion, with details about its development and design.
+The tour focuses primarily on the Haunted Mansion, with details about its development and design.
 Check out my review on that experience, which will give you an overview of what a seasonal tour entails.
 This year’s tour looks a little different.
 Find more info on that on the Disneyland website.

 - The Halloween Tree can be found in Frontierland and it’s a site to see.
 Check out my Facebook post for more details on it and miscellaneous Halloween fun.